🔼The name Narcissus: Summary

 🔼Narcissus meaning

 In our modern world we know daffodils and narcissuses by their golden hues and their exuberant flowers and gracefully curved stems, but it appears that in the ancient world they were endowed with a dopey and sluggish (head-hanging) character.
-So yes, the name Narcissus means Narcissus, but primarily it means Dopey or Slow Poke.
+So yes, the name Narcissus means Narcissus, but primarily it means Dopey or Slow Poke, and jocularly refers to people who can't think outside their own box or imagine that the world works differently for other people: Narcissism.